 SPT1-2a: In symptomatic patients without a colorectal cancer diagnosis, what signs or symptoms (persistent changed bowel movements, persistent diarrhoea or constipation, unexplained rectal bleeding, general or localised abdominal pain, unexplained palpable abdominal or rectal mass, unexplained weight loss, iron deficient anaemia, tiredness, fatigue, or any combination) correlate best with a diagnosis of colorectal cancer?
+Evidence statement form SPT1-2a diagnostic interval that achieves better than or equivalent outcomes in terms of survival, mortality, and diagnosis of metastatic disease?

-Evidence statement form SPT1-2a Systematic review report SPT1-2a
+Systematic review report SPT1-2a

-SPT1-2b: In symptomatic patients without a colorectal cancer diagnosis, what is the optimal maximum diagnostic interval that achieves better.....TO FIX Evidence statement form SPT1-2b Systematic review report SPT1-2b
+SPT1-2b: In symptomatic patients without a colorectal cancer diagnosis, what is the optimal maximum

+Evidence statement form SPT1-2b

+Systematic review report SPT1-2b

-FHS2: Has a family history of colorectal cancer been shown to be reliably associated with a greater increase in risk of occurrence of or death from colorectal cancer when compared to persons who do not have a family history of colorectal cancer?
-Evidence statement form FHS2 Systematic review report FSH2
+FHS2: For individuals, has a family history of colorectal cancer been shown to be reliably associated with an increase in risk of occurrence of or death from colorectal cancer when compared to individuals who do not have a family history of colorectal cancer?

+Evidence statement form FHS2

+Systematic review report FSH2

-PTH1: In patients diagnosed with colorectal cancer and have undergone surgical resection or biopsy of the primary colorectal tumour, which molecular marker (BRAF/KRAS/NRAS/MMRD/MSI) best predicts response to surgery, or adjuvant therapy or radiotherapy (disease-free survival, overall survival, disease-specific mortality, overall mortality, or relapse incidence)?
-Evidence statement form PTH1 Systematic review report PTH1
+PTH1: In patients diagnosed with colorectal cancer and have undergone surgical resection of the primary colorectal tumour, which molecular marker (BRAF/KRAS/NRAS/MMRD/MSI) best predicts response to surgery, or adjuvant therapy or radiotherapy (disease-free survival, overall survival, disease-specific mortality, overall mortality, or relapse incidence)?

+Evidence statement form PTH1

+Systematic review report PTH1

 PRP2-5,7: In patients diagnosed with colorectal cancer and undergoing surgical tumour resection, does mechanical bowel preparation with or without antibiotic prophylaxis, when compared to usual care, achieve better outcomes in terms of anastomotic leakage, surgical site infection, length of hospital stay and ileus?
-Evidence statement form PRP2-5,7 Systematic review report PRP2-5,7
+Evidence statement form PRP2-5,7

+Systematic review report PRP2-5,7

 COL1-2a: In patients diagnosed with colon cancer, what is the optimal resection strategy to achieve the best outcomes in terms of length and quality of life?

 Evidence statement form COL1-2a Systematic review report COL1-2a

 COL1-2b: In patients diagnosed with rectal cancer, what is the optimal resection strategy to achieve the best outcomes in terms of length and quality of life?

 Evidence statement form COL1-2b Systematic review report COL1-2b

 REC3: In patients diagnosed with stage I-II rectal cancer, what is the most effective treatment strategy to achieve the best outcomes in terms of length and quality of life?

-Evidence statement form REC3 Systematic review report REC3
+Evidence statement form REC3

+Systematic review report REC3